ceford/cefjdemos-data-jdm-user/articles/en/hosting/local-hosting-with-xampp.md

 Installation for Windows is very simple.
 You can use the XAMPP installer executable (for example, "xampp-windows-x64-7.4.4-0-VC15-installer.exe").
-Detailed installation instructions for Windows are available
+Detailed installation instructions for Windows are available from the
 <a href="https://www.apachefriends.org/download.html"
-class="external text" target="_blank"
-rel="nofollow noreferrer noopener">here</a>.
+rel="nofollow noreferrer noopener">Apache Friends</a> site.

 If you are on Windows XP or 2003 they are not supported by the main package but there are compatible versions of XAMPP for these platforms